Operational clarity for daily work

 How to Simplify Control and Speed Up Housekeeping

-To ensure hotel room cleaning runs precisely, quickly, and without errors, hotels use modern management systems.
-Our CELLYPSO platform includes:
+To keep all this running precisely and without slip-ups, hotels lean on modern management systems.
+The CELLYPSO platform includes:

 • Housekeeping Module — with tasks, statuses, and real-time checks